cpheidelberg/WholeSlideImageFileBabelFish-Tool/README.md

 ## How to configure your scheduler to execute WSI-BabelFish:

 WSI-BabelFish needs to be executed frequently using a task scheduler.
-For this, one need to set up a scheduled task so that `/path/to/this/repo/roi_based_extraction.py` gets executed each x minute.
+For this, one need to set up a scheduled task so that `/path/to/this/repo/roi_based_extraction.py` or `/path/to/this/repo/char_soup_based_extraction.py` gets executed each x minute.
 For this, see the next chapter(s):

 ### windows task scheduling: